Khovanov homology detects the trefoils: Invariants of Legendrian and transverse knots

 The lemmas above culminate in Theorem \ref{thm:tb} below, which is an analogue of \cite[Corollary 5.4]{sivek-legendrian} and \cite[Corollary 3.16]{bs-legendrian}.
 The exact triangle argument used in its proof was inspired by Lisca and Stipsicz's proof of \cite[Theorem 1.1]{lisca-stipsicz}.
 We will use Theorem \ref{thm:tb} in our proof of Theorem \ref{thm:nonzero} in the next section, which states that $\kinvt$ is nonzero for transverse bindings of open books.

 \begin{theorem} Suppose $K$ is a Legendrian knot in $(S^3,\xi_{std})$ with 4-ball genus $g_4(K)>0$ such that $tb(K)=2g_4-1$.
 Then $\linvt(K)\neq 0.$ \end{theorem}

 \begin{proof} Choose a Darboux ball disjoint from $K$.
 Let $S^3(1)$ denote the sutured contact manifold obtained by removing this ball from $(S^3,\xi_{std})$.
 Note that contact $(+1)$-surgery on $K\subset S^3(1)$ results in a sutured contact manifold which is topologically the result of $2g_4$-surgery on $K$ with respect to its Seifert framing, minus a ball.
 We have that $\cinvt(S^3(1))$ is nonzero since $\xi_{std}$ is Stein fillable \cite[Theorem 1.4]{bs-shi}.
-We will use the surgery exact triangle and the adjunction inequality to show that the map defined at the end of Section \ref{ssec:contact} is injective.
-But we know that by Theorem \ref{thm:legendrian-surgery2}.
+We will use the surgery exact triangle and the adjunction inequality to show that the map defined in Section \ref{sssec:handles} is injective.
+But we know that by Theorem \ref{thm:legendrian-surgery}.
 This will show that $\cinvt(S^3_{2g_4}(K)(1))$ is nonzero as well, which will then imply that $\linvt(K)$ is nonzero by Lemma \ref{lem:plusone}, proving the theorem.

 Let $\data = (Z,R,\eta,\alpha)$ be a closure of $S^3(1)$ and let be the tuples obtained from $\data$ by performing $1$- and $0$-surgeries on $K\subset Z$ with respect to its contact framing.
 These tuples are naturally closures of respectively.
-By Theorem \ref{thm:exacttri}, there is an exact triangle
+As observed in \eqref{eqn:surgeryexacttriangleZ}, Theorem~\ref{thm:exacttri} gives us an exact triangle